If you have questions about your previously submitted application, please contact us.

 Physics Residential Camp

 Our first overnight camp!
-Design Connect Create is an immersive, hands–on experience for high school female students who haven’t taken physics yet.
-This camp will help you get ahead and it is an opportunity you do not want to miss!
+Design Connect Create is an immersive, hands–on experience for high school female students.
+This camp will connect you with female STEM professionals and it is an opportunity you do not want to miss!

 What to Expect from Physics Camp